About this set of documents

 This document contains the draft minutes, notices and forms that you need in order to follow either of the procedures given in the Companies Act 2006 to adopt new articles of association.

 It does not contain a set of articles.
-You can choose a template most suitable for the type of business you run here.
+We offer a number of template company articles.

 The first route is to call a general meeting of the members (shareholders in a private limited company) and pass by special resolution (agreement of at least those members holding between them 75% or more of the voting rights) a motion to change the constitution.